The Tom Regan Visiting Research Fellowship

 A selection of items from the Tom Regan Animal Rights Archive at NCSU

-In 2023, historian Whitney Barlow Robles (below: Photo: Katie Lenhart) was chosen as the Tom Regan Research Fellow.
-She aims to do research toward her second book, The Collector’s Paradox: Specimens, Species, and Loss, which explores specimen collecting’s contradictory relationship with both preservation and destruction.
-She will investigate the ethics of the history of collecting through the lens of this paradox by examining SCRC holdings of researchers such as Catherine Roberts.
+In 2023, historian Whitney Barlow Robles (left: Photo: Katie Lenhart) was chosen as the Tom Regan Research Fellow.
+She aimed to do research toward her second book, The Collector’s Paradox: Specimens, Species, and Loss, which explores specimen collecting’s contradictory relationship with both preservation and destruction.
+She investigated the ethics of the history of collecting through the lens of this paradox by examining SCRC holdings of researchers such as Catherine Roberts.
+She wrote about her experience in the archives in October 2023.